AdoriZahard/hi3er/docs/index.md

 ### -- Thanos Snap 7D

 !!! note
     Updated for 6.0.
-Strength has been lowered a bit, but otherwise she can still clear.
+This variant remains the stronger and easier, faster build compared to Ultimate one.

 > Boss to be Chosen: Husk, then Elysia or Aponia